javim7/Redes-Chat-Protocolo-XMPP/README.md

 ### Methods used

-The features above were implemented with a series of functions built in the `client.js`, which include:
+The features above were implemented with a series of functions built in the `client.js` file and are divided in two sections (menu and sub-menu).

 The four main functionalities the application has are the following:
 - `register(username, password, email)`: creates a new account in the server.